jacobp112/icebbo/docs/routing.md

 The board is routed with [Freerouting](https://github.com/freerouting/freerouting), not tscircuit's built-in autorouter.
 The tscircuit source remains the single source of truth for the netlist, footprints and placement.
 Freerouting produces only copper: the traces and vias.
 Its session file is merged back onto tscircuit's own build and checked there.

+## Current routing

+`hardware/routing/board.ses` is the committed Freerouting session.
+Its routing stage ran with the optimiser off and left **0 unrouted connections**:

+- **Copper:** 655 traces, about 1.80 m in total (1.30 m top, 0.50 m bottom), and 142 vias of 0.45/0.2 mm.
+- **Planes:** no traces on the inner layers, so both planes are unbroken apart from antipads.
+- **Sign-off:** all 55 nets connected, no shorts, and no clearance findings from tscircuit's checks.

+`hardware/check_schematic.ps1` merges this session onto every build and runs the routing sign-off.
+It needs no Java or Freerouting.
+A deliberately stale case, R1 moved 1 mm without re-routing, fails with a V1V2 + FB_CORE short.

+The last routing blocker was the host UART.
+On FPGA pins 34/31, which face away from the FT2232H, the receive line stayed unrouted in every Freerouting configuration tried, so the UART moved to bank-2 pins 12/11.

 ## Why not the built-in router

 tscircuit's autorouter connected all 255 connections, but the result always had 17 design-rule errors on this board: 5 traces crossing other nets' vias, 6 clearance violations and 6 board-edge violations.
 The result was identical across runs.
 The trace-clearance setting, plane fan-out maps, reroute phases and the older `sequential-trace` preset did not change it, and the `auto-cloud` Freerouting service is deprecated in the pinned tscircuit version. tscircuit also caches routing results in `.tscircuit/cache` under keys that do not include those settings, so the cache has to be cleared between experiments.